typelevel/Laika/docs/using-laika/sbt.md

 Adding the Plugin to the Build
 ------------------------------

-Laika's sbt plugin requires sbt 0.13.x.
+Laika's sbt plugin requires sbt 1.x.

+If you still need to use sbt 0.13.x, you can use Laika 0.7.0 which was the last release supporting that sbt version.

 First add the plugin to `project/plugins.sbt`: